 The $4 billion dollar agriculture and agri-food industries in Chatham-Kent are modern, highly complex and internationally competitive.
 Our companies are continuously responding to changing consumer demands, advancing technology and globalization.
-Thanks to the unique combination of rich soil, fresh water, warm Canadian climate, brilliant research and the simple desire to be the best… Chatham-Kent is a key location not only for agricultural companies, but also food processing.
+Thanks to the unique combination of rich soil, freshwater, warm Canadian climate, brilliant research and the simple desire to be the best, Chatham-Kent is a key location not only for agricultural companies but also for food processing.

 Agribusiness is big business in Chatham-Kent:

-- The world's largest fresh water commercial fishing port (Wheatley)
+- We have the world's largest freshwater commercial fishing port (Wheatley).

-- There are over 2,000 farms, which account for four per cent of Ontario's total farms
+- There are over 2,000 farms, which account for 4% of Ontario's total farms.

-- Greenhouses in Chatham-Kent now account for 370 acres or about nine per cent of Ontario's total greenhouse area
+- Greenhouses in Chatham-Kent now account for 370 acres or about 9% of Ontario's total greenhouse area.

-- Home to the University of Guelph Ridgetown Campus, a vital and growing research centre for our agriculture sector
+- We are home to the University of Guelph Ridgetown Campus, a vital and growing research centre for our agriculture sector.

 Innovation Redefining Greenhouse Industry

 With over 370 acres of greenhouse currently operating in Chatham-Kent, our growers lead the way in finding opportunities to reduce operating costs and increase yields.
-In Chatham-Kent it's about relationships, developing partnerships for new possibilities.
+In Chatham-Kent, it's about relationships and developing partnerships for new possibilities.
 A collaboration between Truly Green (tomato producer) and GreenField Global will see a "first of its kind in North America" solution.
 Truly Green will use surplus heat and carbon dioxide from the GreenField facility.
-Eventually Truly Green will be a 90 acre complex with over 200 employees and through this new collaboration will establish their facility with a "Negative Carbon Footprint" – Truly Green!
+Eventually Truly Green will be a 90-acre complex with over 200 employees and through this new collaboration will establish their facility with a "Negative Carbon Footprint" – Truly Green!

 Chatham-Kent Economic Development is working with Federal, Provincial, and industry partners to develop a sustainable growth plan with ideal infrastructure planned upfront to meet the needs of the future.

-Here in Chatham-Kent, we have an amazing sport fishing sector, but we also have a huge commercial fishing sector.
-Wheatley is the largest fresh water commercial fishing port in the world.
+Here in Chatham-Kent, we have an amazing sports fishing sector, but we also have a huge commercial fishing sector.
+Wheatley is the largest freshwater commercial fishing port in the world.
 The head office of the Ontario Commercial Fisheries' Association (OCFA) is located in Blenheim, representing an industry that has been a part of our history, culture and economy for a very long time.
-The OCFA interacts with many government and non-government organizations with the purpose of ensuring resource sustainability and sound fisheries science are the key to the long-term success of the commercial fishing industry in Ontario.
+The OCFA interacts with many government and non-government organizations with the purpose of ensuring resource sustainability and sound fisheries science are the keys to the long-term success of the commercial fishing industry in Ontario.

 The economic impacts of Lake Erie's commercial fishing sector are significant.
-For the fishing sector on Lake Erie, they account for over 700 direct and indirect jobs with a GDP of over $244 million.
+The fishing sector on Lake Erie accounts for over 700 direct and indirect jobs with a GDP of over $244 million.
 The Lake Erie fish processing sector accounts for close to 800 direct and indirect jobs, with an economic impact of over $194 million.
-Ontario has a superb worldwide reputation as purveyors of the very finest quality freshwater fish.
+Ontario has a superb worldwide reputation as a purveyor of the very finest quality freshwater fish.
 In fact, 90% of the catch from Ontario's commercial fishery is exported to the United States and Europe.